-I was hopeless because I didn’t successfully recover my precious data in my hard drive.
-Due to this dilemme, I decided to use a data recovery center that is cheap and that works.
-I found expensive ones in the US and Singapore, but I guess it’s too expensive.
-It’s worth around $3000 USD just to recover a data from a $100 USD hard drive.
-Good thing there are a lot of data recovery centers in the Philippines.
-I tried XYON.com.ph, but after a month that I left my hard drive with them, they didn’t successfully recovered my data.
-They just used the same tools that I attempted to recover the data with the same method that I already did.
-They don’t have a lab or clean room here in the Philippines that opens the hard drive and recover the data from disc images, unlike what I’ve read in other professional data recovery centers in the US and Singapore.
+I was hopeless because I wasn’t able to successfully recover all that precious data.
+So what I did next?
+I decided to use a data recovery center here in the Philippines that is cheap and that works.
+I found expensive ones in the US and Singapore, but those options are damn too expensive.
+It will take you to around $3000 USD (P150,000.00 pesos!) just to recover a data from a $100 USD hard drive.
+Good thing there were a few more options on data recovery centers in the Philippines.
+I tried this company called XYON (web archived at https://web.archive.org/web/20130728063406/http://www.xyon.com.ph/), but after a month of leaving my hard drive with them, they didn’t successfully recover my data.
+They just used the same tools that I used, and did the same recovery methods that I already did.
+They don’t have a lab nor a clean room here in the Philippines that opens the hard drive, to scan it using some sort of a special device, then recover the data from disc images, unlike what I’ve read in other professional data recovery centers in the US and Singapore.

 XYON asked me if I agree to ship my hard disk to the US for a mere fee of around $1500 USD.
 They said that they will attempt to recover the data through their partner, Seagate.
-But I’m a bit skeptical and at the same time, awed with the price because it’s a bit expensive.
+But I’m a bit skeptical and at the same time, astounded with the price because it’s a bit expensive.

 Good thing I found one (an individual rather than a company) on Sulit.com.ph who offers professional data recovery for only $600 USD.
 I gave him my hard disk and my data was recovered successfully.
 If you’re also looking for a data recovery professional in the Philippines, I highly recommend Chris.
 You can e-mail him at [email protected] or call/text him at 0917-821-8802.
 You’ll never be disappointed.